-Chest x-rays can detect most lung cancers, but other additional imaging tests and biopsies are needed.
+Chest x-rays can detect most lung cancers, but other additional imaging tests and biopsies are needed to confirm the diagnosis.

-Surgery, chemotherapy, targeted agents, and radiation therapy may all be used to treat lung cancer.
+Surgery, chemotherapy, targeted agents, immunotherapy, and radiation therapy may all be used to treat lung cancer.

 Primary lung cancer is cancer that originates from lung cells.
 Primary lung cancer can start in the airways that branch off the trachea to supply the lungs (the bronchi) or in the small air sacs of the lung (the alveoli).